-Methods: Three experts on PBL content and process provided interactive lectures, hands-on exercises and plenary discussion sessions.
-Effectiveness of the workshop was assessed by validated retro pre questionnaire at the end of the workshop.
-Paired t-tests were used to test the differences between before and after scores on knowledge, application and opinion on PBL.
+Methods: Effectiveness of the workshop was assessed by validated retro-pre questionnaire at the end of the workshop.
+Paired t-test was used to test the differences between before and after scores on knowledge and application on various aspects of the program.
 Effect size was also calculated to determine the size of the difference between before and after the workshop.